ghostCollective/open-seance/README.md

 The Séance can be held in two ways:

 ### 1. The Experience Séance
 The group can choose to guess everyday experiences in research practice.
 These involve examples of not only successes of Open Science, but also challenges and setbacks.
-In this case, the light yellow side of the Séance cards are used.
+In this case, the light purple side of the Séance cards are used.

 ### 2. The Specialist Séance
 If the Séance circle is more advanced, they can also decide to play the game around specialist terms in the realm of Open Science.
 These include the lingo that professional staff and seasoned Open Science practicioners use to commuicate complex concepts in a concise manner.